Last updated on June 12th, 2018 by our Product Team

 Will you be happier in a city, in the suburbs or in the middle of nowhere?
 This is a question with a complex answer.
 Some students thrive in smaller environments with more individualized attention.
 Others like the shark tank of huge programs and star-studded faculty located in a metropolis.
 You should weigh your preferences against where you want to start your career.
 In addition, look into the academic and professional opportunities wherever you plan to apply.

 What are the unofficial perks of each program?
 Sunny beaches?
 Free entry to the Metropolitan Museum of Art for a year?
 Each program has a handful of unofficial perks.
 Consider these–because your quality of life in grad school matters.

-Which program has the most jelly beans?
+Which program tips the pros and cons scale the furthest in your favor?
 Weigh the pluses and minuses of each program.
-Yes, bring out the figurative scale and bag of jelly beans.
-Sometimes, the answers aren’t so black and white.
+Take out a pad of paper, write down any positive or negative aspect you can think of, and consider them against each other.
+Sometimes, the answers aren’t so black and white, but rather a composite measure of various factors.
 By taking the time to sort through each pro and con, you will likely see a clearer answer emerge.

 At the end of the day, choosing a graduate program to apply to or attend is not only an investment in your future academic goals, but a commitment to where you want to spend the upcoming years of your life.
 Make sure you look beyond each program’s self-reported value and take the time to dig into honest student reviews about not only the courses you will take or the professors you will interact with, but also the way in which each program will affect the way you live your life.
 At the end of the day, academic success will most easily be achieved when you are happy with your setting and lifestyle, so do take the time to picture yourself living as a student of each program.
 This will help you choose the best fit for you.